 Abstract processing charges (APCs)

 - An APC of €40 gross must be paid for each abstract submission.
-For late abstracts (submitted by conveners after 10 January 2019 but by the strict deadline of 18 January 2019, 13:00 CET) a higher APC of €80 gross will be invoiced.
+For late abstracts (to be uploaded by conveners after 15 January 2020 but by the strict deadline of 24 January 2020, 13:00 CET) a higher APC of €80 gross will be invoiced.

 - APCs are not refundable in case of an abstract withdrawal, rejection, or double submission.
 The charges collected cover the cost to process the abstracts, whether or not one attends the meeting.